-Wild fungi give us a window into the health of our ecosystems, play a vital role in plant growth and communication, and can remove heavy metals from soil and water.
-For the sixth consecutive year, students and the community will comb the hills of the Galbreath Preserve to collect and record as many fungal species as possible.
-Join us to build identification and sustainable harvesting skills while adding to our research database.
-A sister event takes place at Osborn Preserve December 11th.
+Wild mushrooms are indicators of soil and air quality, and support plant growth and communication.
+For the seventh consecutive year, students and the community will comb the hills of the Galbreath Preserve to collect as many fungal species as possible.
+Join us and build identification and sustainable harvesting skills while adding to our research database.
+A sister event is taking place at Osborn Preserve on December 9th.

 There is a restroom available at the Galbreath Preserve, but no drinking water.

 How to Sign Up

 See registration link below.
 Each person should register separately.
 This event is free of charge.

 Sonoma State University’s Center for Environmental Inquiry empowers university students to work with community members on the environmental challenges of the North Bay.
 Our mission is to create an engaged and environmentally ready society, one where all people have the skills to find solutions to the challenges facing our earth.
 SSU Preserves are open to everyone engaged in education or research.
 Reservations are required.